Do you know the difference between a therapist, a counselor, and a psychologist?

 - Can include psychologists, professional counselors (LPC), marriage counselors (LMFT), life coaches and social workers

-- Can have any number of degrees
+- Can have any number of degrees, (MA: Masters Degree in psychology, counseling, social work)

 - Instead of the behavioral approach adopted by psychologists, a counselor tries to encourage the patient to direct the treatment session.